dobin/ffw/README.md

 # FFW - Fuzzing For Worms

-Fuzzes network servers.
+Fuzzes network servers/services by intercepting valid network communication data, then replay it with some fuzzing.

+Requires:
-* A network server which does not fork and accepts a port on the command line
+* A network server which does not fork and accepts a port on the command line, on linux
+* Source not required
+* A client for that network server

 # Install